 The WHO report identified that if a person consumes a 50g portion of processed meat per day, he or she increases their risk of getting colon cancer by 18%.
 Again, putting this information into context, this degree of risk increase is about the same as other colon cancer risk factors such as being physically sedentary, overweight, or having a low vegetable or grain intake.
 So, the take home message here really is that moderation is the key.

-So how do the WHO’s findings relate back to Chief Meat?
+So how do the WHO’s findings relate back to Chief Beef Bars and Biltong?

-I for one, would find it very difficult to ever categorise the meat sourced in Chief Bars as 'processed meat'.
+I for one, would find it very difficult to ever categorise the meat sourced in Chief Bars and Biltong as 'processed meat'.
 It just is not.

-The meat in a Chief Meat bar is grass fed and cured without using any harmful nitrates or other potentially toxic chemicals.
+The meat in a Chief Beef Bars and Biltong is organic, grass fed and cured without using any harmful nitrates or other potentially toxic chemicals.
 Furthermore, the curing process does not involve cooking the meat at high temperatures, a process that has been well established as producing very toxic products called advanced glycation end products or AGEs.
 So processed meat, it is not.

-Now yes, Chief bars do contain red meat, both lamb and beef.
+Now yes, Chief bars do contain red meat.
 However, we must remember the consumption of red meat also has its own health benefits, like the heart healthy oleic acid and the very valuable haem iron.
 Chief Meat bars are an excellent source of unprocessed red meat and can most certainly be incorporated into the most healthy of eating patterns.